This article was checked for nutritional accuracy by: Kathryn Bubeck, Registered Dietician

 There are three key factors to look for when shopping for meal replacement shakes for yourself or a senior.
 They are:

 Total Number of Calories

-Finding a nutritional drink for seniors and elderly folks with the right amount of calories requires considering how many calories you already consume daily, how physically active you are, and what your weight goals are.
+Finding a nutritional drink for seniors and elderly folks with the right amount of calories requires considering how many calories you already consume daily, how physically active you are, and your weight goals.

 Variety of Nutrients